 4.1 Governing bodies and proprietors have a strategic leadership responsibility for their school's safeguarding arrangements and must ensure that they comply with their duties under legislation.
-They must read the whole KCSiE 2023 guidance document and have regard to it at all times, ensuring policies, procedures and training in their schools are effective and comply with the law at all times.
+They must read and have regard to the whole KCSIE 2024 guidance document, ensuring policies, procedures and training in their schools are effective and comply with the law at all times.
 They must have oversight of the safeguarding policies and procedures and ensure that they are being effectively implemented within the school and that training is effective.

-Like teaching staff and volunteers, senior managers and Governors must be safely recruited and have all relevant checks on file.
-Please refer to section 8.0 of this policy and see the Group's Safer Recruitment Policy for further information.
+Like teachers, volunteers, and senior managers, Governors must be safely recruited and have all relevant checks on file.
+Please refer to the Group's Safer Recruitment Policy for further information.